 - Pinch of cayenne pepper (optional)

-- n a large soup pot, saute garlic and cilantro in olive oil for 4-5 minutes.
-Add diced parsnips, turnips and carrots and cook for another 3 minutes
+- Heat the olive oil in a large soup pot.
+Add the garlic and cilantro and saute for 4-5 minutes, stirring often.
+Add the diced parsnips, celery root and carrots, and cook for another 3 minutes

-- Add water, bring to a boil and add lentils.
-Reduce heat to low, cover and simmer for about 25 minutes, until the lentils are tender
+- Add the water, bring to a boil and add the lentils, chickpeas and salt.
+Reduce the heat to low, cover and simmer for about 25 minutes, until the lentils and vegetables are tender

-- Bring to a quick boil, reduce heat and simmer, covered for another 15-20 minutes
+- Add the crushed tomatoes, tomato puree, cumin, turmeric, coriander, black pepper and cayenne pepper (if using).
+Bring to a quick boil, reduce heat and simmer, covered for another 15-20 minutes